RyanLinscott/Final-Project/Red-Team.md

 DB_PASSWORD: R@v3nSecurity
 ```

-Once inside the process of finding the other flags was done enternig the following ccommands in this order:
+Once inside the process of finding the other flags was done entering the following ccommands in this order:
 ```
 show databases;
 ```